The Best Way to Learn French and Love the Journey

 Best Way to Learn French

-Learning a language is a journey and every journey needs a destination.
-Setting specific goals will allow you to stay motivated and monitor your progress.
+Learning a new language is a trip and every journey need a destination for achieving its goals.
+Setting small and realistic goals will help you stay motivated and track your progress.

-Start by identifying why you want to learn French.
-Is it for vacation, business or personal development?
-Once you’ve determined your reason, divide your goal into smaller milestones.
-For example you might try to learn 50 new words per week or have a five-minute discussion once a month.
-Setting realistic goals will help you make consistent progress without feeling stressed.
+Is it for vacation, business, or personal development?
+Once you’ve chosen a reason, break down your goal into smaller steps.
+For example, you could aim to learn 50 new words per week or hold a five-minute discussion once a month.
+Setting realistic targets may help you to make consistent progress without being stressed.

 Tracking your achievements can be quite motivating.
 Keep a notebook of new words celebrate your small wins and think about how far you’ve come.
-Every small step takes you closer to fluency
+Every small step takes you to close to your goal.

-One of the most effective strategies to learn French is to engage yourself in it as much as possible.
-Even if you’re not in a French-speaking country, there are many methods to create an immersive experience.
+One of the best ways to learn French is to engage yourself in it as much as possible.
+Even if you’re not in a French-speaking country, there are many ways to create an immersive environment.

-Set your phone’s language to French, listen to French podcasts, and watch French movies with subtitles.
+Set your phone’s language to French, listen to French podcasts and watch French movies with subtitles.
 The more you expose yourself to the language, the faster you’ll learn new words and phrases naturally.
-Being fully involved helps you to think in French instead of translating from your original language.
+Being fully involved helps you to think in French instead of translating from your mother tongue language.

 Before diving into complicated grammatical rules first focus on understanding the basics.
 A solid foundation makes understanding more advanced ideas much easier.